Herod the Great: Biography

 In 41 BCE, the Roman leader Mark Antony named Herod and his brother Phasael as tetrarchs.
 They were placed in this role to support Hyrcanus II.
 In 40 BCE Antigonus, Hyrcanus' nephew, took the Judean throne from his uncle with the help of the Parthians.
 Herod fled to Rome to plead with the Romans to restore Hyrcanus II to power.
 The Romans had a special interest in Judea because their general Pompey the Great had conquered Jerusalem in 63 BCE, thus placing the region in the Roman sphere of influence.
 In Rome, Herod was unexpectedly appointed King of the Jews by the Roman Senate.
 Josephus puts this in the year of the consulship of Calvinus and Pollio (40 BCE), but Appian places it in 39 BCE.
 Herod went back to Judea to win his kingdom from Antigonus.
 Toward the end of the campaign against Antigonus, Herod married the granddaughter of Hyrcanus II, Mariamne (known as Mariamne I), who was also a niece of Antigonus.
 Herod did this in an attempt to secure his claim to the throne and gain some Jewish favor.
 However, Herod already had a wife, Doris, and a young son, Antipater, and chose therefore to banish Doris and her child.

-Herod and Sosius, the governor of Syria, at the behest of Mark Antony, set out with a large army in 37 BCE and captured Jerusalem, Herod then sending Antigonus for execution to Mark Antony.
+Herod and Sosius, the governor of Syria, at the behest of Mark Antony, set out with a large army in 37 or 36 BCE and captured Jerusalem, Herod then sending Antigonus for execution to Mark Antony.
 From this moment, Herod took the role as sole ruler of Judea and the title of basileus for himself, ushering in the Herodian dynasty and ending the Hasmonean Dynasty.
 Josephus reports this as being in the year of the consulship of Agrippa and Gallus (37 BCE), but also says that it was exactly 27 years after Jerusalem fell to Pompey, which would indicate 36 BCE.
-Cassius Dio also reports that in 37, "the Romans accomplished nothing worthy of note" in the area.
+Cassius Dio also reports that in 37, "the Romans accomplished nothing worthy of note" in the area, implying that he did not believe Herod conquered Jerusalem in that year.
 According to Josephus, Herod ruled for 37 years, 34 of them after capturing Jerusalem.

 As some believe Herod's family were converts to Judaism, his religious commitment was questioned by some elements of Jewish society.
 When John Hyrcanus conquered the region of Idumaea (the Edom of the Hebrew Bible) in 140–130 BCE, he required all Idumaeans to obey Jewish law or to leave; most Idumaeans thus converted to Judaism, which meant that they had to be circumcised, and many intermarried with the Jews and adopted their customs.
 While Herod publicly identified himself as a Jew and was considered as such by some, this religious identification was undermined by the decadent lifestyle of the Herodians, which would have earned them the antipathy of observant Jews.